Articles of the ITI - Home

 The Research Committee is made up of a Chair and a number of Fellows, all of whom are appointed by the Board of Directors, and one Straumann representative appointed by Straumann.
 The number of Fellows serving on the Committee is determined by the Board of Directors.
 Each term as a member of the Committee is one to four years, as determined by the Board of Directors.
 Members may serve a maximum of two terms.
 In exceptional circumstances, the term of office may be extended.
 No term limitation applies to the Straumann representative.
 If appropriate, the Research Committee may appoint consultants with specific expertise.

 The tasks of the Research Committee are to determine and oversee all research-oriented activities supported by the ITI.

 Article 25: Composition of the Education Committee

-The Education Committee consists of a maximum of ten members: the Chairperson and up to eight Fellows, all of whom are appointed by the Board of Directors, and one Straumann representative appointed by Straumann.
+The Education Committee is made up of a Chair and a number of Fellows, all of whom are appointed by the Board of Directors, and one Straumann representative appointed by Straumann.
+The number of Fellows serving on the Committee is determined by the Board of Directors.
 With the exception of the Straumann representative, ideally all members of the Education Committee are Section Education Delegates.
-The Chairperson and Fellows are appointed for a four-year period and may be reappointed for one additional term of office (maximum eight years in total).
+Each term as a member of the Committee is one to four years, as determined by the Board of Directors.
+Members may serve a maximum of two terms.
 In exceptional circumstances, the term of office may be extended.
 No term limitation applies to the Straumann representative.